What is Brisbane Open House?

 - To book you will need to create an Eventbrite account.

-- As tickets go quickly we suggest you create an Eventbrite account before 28 September to help fast track your check out once tickets go live.
+- As tickets go quickly we suggest you create an Eventbrite account before bookings open to help fast track your check out once tickets go live.

 - If you are unsure how to perform an online booking, consider asking for help from a friend or family member, or drop us a line at email@example.com

-Where can I get a map that shows the buildings involved?
+Where can I get a map that shows the buildings?

 Can I sponsor this event?